2002–03 Golden State Warriors season

-The 2002–03 Golden State Warriors season was the Warriors' 57th season in the National Basketball Association, and 41st in the San Francisco Bay Area.
-In the 2002 NBA draft, the Warriors had the third overall pick and selected Mike Dunleavy Jr. out of Duke University.
-In November, the team signed free agent Earl Boykins.
-Under new head coach Eric Musselman, the Warriors got off to a slow start losing six of their first seven games.
-However, they began to show signs of life by winning six straight games between February and March.
-For the first time in nearly a decade, the Warriors reached the .500 mark late in the season with a 30–30 record as of March 4.
-However, they would win just eight of their final 22 games to finish sixth in the Pacific Division with a 38–44 record.
+The 2002–03 Golden State Warriors season was the 57th season for the Golden State Warriors in the National Basketball Association, and their 41st season in the San Francisco Bay Area.
+The Warriors received the third overall pick in the 2002 NBA draft, and selected small forward Mike Dunleavy Jr. out of Duke University.
+During the off-season, the team hired Eric Musselman as their new head coach, and later on signed free agent Earl Boykins in November.

+Under Musselman, the Warriors got off to a slow start by losing six of their first seven games of the regular season, and held a 4–11 record at the end of November.
+However, the team later on posted an 8–7 record in January, then won 8 of their 13 games in February, and held a 21–27 record at the All-Star break.
+The Warriors posted a six-game winning streak between February and March, and reached .500 in winning percentage with a 30–30 record as of March 4, 2003.
+However, the team fell below .500 by losing 14 of their final 22 games of the season, finishing in sixth place in the Pacific Division with a 38–44 record, which was a 17-game improvement over the previous season; however, the team missed the NBA playoffs for the ninth consecutive year.

-Second-year guard Gilbert Arenas was named Most Improved Player of the Year, averaging 18.3 points, 4.7 rebounds, 6.3 assists and 1.5 steals per game, and also won the MVP award in the Rookie-Sophomore Game during the All-Star Weekend.
-In addition, Antawn Jamison averaged 22.2 points and 7.0 rebounds per game, while second-year star Jason Richardson averaged 15.6 points per game, and won the Slam Dunk Contest during the All-Star Weekend in Atlanta for the second year in a row, second-year forward Troy Murphy provided the team with 11.7 points and 10.2 rebounds per game, and Boykins contributed 8.8 points and 3.3 assists per game off the bench.
-On the defensive side, Erick Dampier averaged 8.2 points, 6.6 rebounds and 1.9 blocks per game, and Adonal Foyle contributed 6.0 rebounds and led the team with 2.5 blocks per game.
+Antawn Jamison averaged 22.2 points and 7.0 rebounds per game, while second-year star Gilbert Arenas averaged 18.3 points, 4.7 rebounds, 6.3 assists and 1.5 steals per game, contributed 109 three-point field goals, and was named the NBA Most Improved Player of the Year, and second-year star Jason Richardson provided the team with 15.6 points per game, and also led them with 123 three-point field goals.
+In addition, second-year forward Troy Murphy provided with 11.7 points and 10.2 rebounds per game, while Boykins contributed 8.8 points and 3.3 assists per game, and Erick Dampier averaged 8.2 points, 6.6 rebounds and 1.9 blocks per game.
+Meanwhile, Bob Sura provided with 7.3 points and 3.2 assists, Dunleavy contributed 5.7 points per game, and Adonal Foyle averaged 5.4 points, 6.0 rebounds and 2.5 blocks per game.